Rachel Lindsay’s Dad Intimidates Nick Viall: ‘The Bachelor’ 2017 Still Feels The ‘Explosive Chemistry,’ Will The Dallas Lawyer Win This Season?

 Besides Rachel’s personality, it is assumed that Nick has this strong connection with her because she is within his age range, Hollywood Life reported.
 Some girls vying for Nick’s love and attention are only in their early 20’s while Rachel, 31, is closer to his age.

 In a separate report by the same publication, it was mentioned that Rachel’s smarts could also be the strongest asset that would keep Nick’s attention.
-Rachel even received the First Impression rose on The Bachelor Season 21 premiere and that’s because of how interesting of a woman she is.
+Rachel even received the First Impression rose on The Bachelor Season 21 premiere, and that’s because of how interesting of a woman she is.
 She is considered as the complete package – she has the looks and the brains, and Nick was clearly intrigued.

 Being considered by the bachelor as the frontrunner would only mean she has the best chance of becoming this year’s winner.
 If that happens, Rachel would be the first black woman to win the competition.
-But how long will Nick be into her?
+However, how long will Nick be into her?

 According to Reality Steve’s predictions, the Marquette University Law School graduate will make it to the final four.
 However, she will reportedly be eliminated at the Rose Ceremony in Finland.
 Reality Steve also added that Nick is actually engaged at the end of the show to Vanessa Grimaldi.